aprici7y/FOCUS/readme.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you encounter any bugs or have suggestions for new features.

----

-This README covers both backend and frontend parts, setup, API usage, and development instructions.